gi0baro/tonio/README.md

 TonIO is a multi-threaded async runtime for free-threaded Python, built in Rust on top of the [mio crate](https://github.com/tokio-rs/mio), and inspired by [tinyio](https://github.com/patrick-kidger/tinyio), [trio](https://github.com/python-trio/trio) and [tokio](https://github.com/tokio-rs/tokio).

-> **Warning**: TonIO is currently a work in progress and in alpha state.
-The APIs are subtle to breaking changes.
+> **Warning**: TonIO is currently a work in progress.
+The APIs are subject to breaking changes.

 > **Note:** TonIO is available on free-threaded Python only.
 Windows is supported on a best-effort basis.